Probability, valuations, hyperspace: Three monads on Top and the support as a morphism: Introduction

-It is elementary to verify that the finite distribution monad and the finite powerset monad are related by a morphism of monads, namely the natural transformation which assigns to a finitely supported probability measure its support, which is the subset of elements that carry nonzero weight.
+It is elementary to verify that the finite distribution monad and the finite powerset monad on $\cat{Set}$ are related by a morphism of monads, namely the natural transformation which assigns to a finitely supported probability measure its support, which is the subset of elements that carry nonzero weight.
 That this transformation is a morphism of monads comprises the statement that the support of a convex combination of finitely supported probability measures is given by the union of the supports of the contributing measures.
-The main new result of this paper is that these statements generalize: forming the support is a morphism of monads $V \to H$, which takes a continuous valuation on any space $X$ to a closed subset of $X$.
-We believe that this is the most general context in which it is meaningful to talk about supports of (unsigned) measures.
-From the point of view of denotational semantics, our monads model probabilistic and nondeterministic computation.
+The main new result of this paper is that this holds on arbitrary topological spaces: forming the support is a morphism of monads $V \to H$, which maps a continuous valuation on a space $X$ to a closed subset of $X$.
+Restricting this transformation to the submonad $P$ of $V$ results in a morphism of monads $P \to H$, which maps every $\tau$-smooth probability measure on a topological space to its support.
+We believe that this is the most general context in which it is meaningful to talk about the supports of (unsigned) measures; since the support, being a topological concept, is not defined in a purely measure-theoretic setting for non-atomic measures.

+From the point of view of denotational semantics, these monads model probabilistic and nondeterministic computation.
 Our morphism $V \to H$ yields a continuous map from a probabilistic powerspace to the possibilistic Hoare powerspace that respects the respective monad structures.
 This formalizes the passage from probabilistic computation to nondeterministic computation.